Evangelion: 2.0 You Can (Not) Advance: Plot

 Asuka survives, but is grievously injured and placed in quarantine for fear of mental contamination by the Angel.
 Shinji heads out of the city, but the Tenth Angel attacks, so he flees to an emergency shelter.
 Gendo fails to activate Unit-01 without Shinji, so Mari hijacks Unit-02 and heads out to fight the Angel alone.
-She removes Unit-02's limiters and launches an all-out attack, but the Angel severely damages Unit-02.
+She removes Unit-02's limiters and launches an all-out attack, but the Angel still severely damages Unit-02.
 Rei joins the fight with the damaged Unit-00 and charges at the Angel with a missile.
 The missile detonates, but fails to destroy the Angel.
 The Angel consumes Unit-00 and integrates it with its own body, allowing it to bypass NERV's defenses.
+Meanwhile, Shinji is rescued by Unit-02.

 Upon seeing Rei consumed along with Unit-00, Shinji rushes to Gendo and asks to pilot Unit-01 again.
 Shinji fends off the Angel, but before he can defeat it, Unit-01 runs out of power and shuts down.
 Unit-01 reactivates in berserk mode in response to Shinji's rage at the loss of Rei.
 It easily takes down the Angel, and Shinji uses the EVA to reach inside the Angel's core to save Rei.
 Unit-01 then starts transcending its physical boundaries to grant Shinji's wish.
-At the moment Shinji retrieves Rei, Unit-01 pulls Unit-00's core out of the Angel.
+At the moment Shinji seemingly retrieves Rei, Unit-01 pulls Unit-00's core out of the Angel.
 As they embrace, Shinji thanks Rei for her attempt to reconcile him with Gendo.
 She apologizes that it was not realized, but Shinji assures her it was okay.
 The Angel explodes and its remains, along with Unit-00's core, are absorbed into Unit-01, fusing them all into one being.
 Unit-01 then sprouts giant wings of light, and Misato, who has been watching the battle, sees that they are identical to the ones she saw during Second Impact.
 Ritsuko realizes that the EVA has become a divine being, triggering Third Impact and declares this to be the end of the world.

 In a post-credits scene, a spear shoots down from the Moon and impales Unit-01 in the middle of its apotheosis, neutralizing it and stopping Third Impact.
 Kaworu then descends from the Moon in Mark.06, saying that this time, he will show Shinji true happiness.